FREQUENTLY ASKED QUESTIONS

 The NIHR HRC in Paediatrics and Child Health is unable to fund your innovation directly.

 We can collaborate with you on projects, help you to identify suitable funding calls, and provide support and guidance in the funding application process.
-Please complete our collaboration request form if you would like us to support a funding application.
+Please complete our innovation support request form if you would like us to support a funding application.

 Can the NIHR HRC in Paediatrics and Child Health support our funding application?

-We are very happy to support funding applications for projects that fit within one of our five themes and are aligned with our priorities.
+Our team can support funding applications for projects that fit within one of our five research themes and are aligned with our priorities.

 Please note that we are required to raise funds for our involvement with collaborative projects, and therefore we can only support grant applications if we are a named collaborator, are actively involved in the project, and have our time costed for.

-Please complete our collaboration request form if you would like us to support a funding application.
+Please complete our innovation support request form if you would like us to support a funding application.

 What are the relevant funding calls for technologies for paediatrics and child health?